Rockup-Consulting/std/README.md

 - github.com/go-telegram-bot-api/telegram-bot-api/v5

 ## Evaluating Packages
+The following is a list of packages that are under evaluation for common project usage approval.

 - github.com/yuin/goldmark (I think this package is better, but will still have to play a bit)
 - github.com/gomarkdown/markdown